imanidris/imanidris/README.md

 - 🔭 I’m currently working on my master's thesis project
-- 🌱 And learning about AI detection and Explainable AI
+- 🌱 And learning about AI image detection and Explainable AI